Janoti/devops-project/README.md

     * gcloud container clusters get-credentials **< your-cluster-name >** --region **< your-project-region >**

    * After the modifications, do the following command:
-     > terraform init

-   * Make sure to activate the Kubernetes Engine API  and Compute Engine API in your project

-   * Execute the command to save the Terraform Plan in a file (out.plan)
-     > terraform plan -out out.plan
-     > or make plan
+     > make plan

-   * If everything is ok, its time to APPLY:
-     > terraform apply out.plan
-     > or make apply
+     > make apply

    * After all infra is created, deploy the Load Balancer and 4 replicas of our app:

      > make build

+   * Make sure to activate the Kubernetes Engine API  and Compute Engine API in your project

    * Use kubectl commands to explore and manage your pods